Waning Crescent on

 Lunation 360 / 1313

-The Moon is 24 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 24 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 360 of Meeus index or 1313 from Brown series.

 Synodic month length 29.74 days